Sperm Donor

 It reads like a dating ad… “scientific researcher; mathematics and computer expert; vice-president of company; straight A student in university; chess champion in high school; awards for academic excellence and athletics while child; 6 ft 1 inch tall; Caucasian 3/4 English 1/4 Scottish.

-Types of Donors
+Types of donors

-A known sperm donor is obviously someone known to you and who has agreed to be a sperm donor.
-Some states however require a 6 months waiting period for the donor sperm to be held in a holding tank prior to release.
-That is, they will not release any of your sperm donor vials until your donor has completed the second set of blood tests, six months after the first set were done.
-If you use a known sperm donor, fork over a few bucks for a visit with an attorney and a counselor who specialize in reproductive issues to help everyone sort out issues that may arise.
+That is, they will not release any of your donor vials until your donor has completed the second set of blood tests, six months after the first set was done.
+If you use a known donor, fork over a few bucks for a visit with an attorney and a counselor who specialize in reproductive issues to help everyone sort out issues that may arise.

 • Semen has been tested for HIV and other diseases